jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 People will pay a lot of money to become lost in J'hed and The Bounty Hunter's success will tarnish Thieves Key reputation.
 Aiding the Bountry Hunters will help the Outer Empire while also shrinking The Thieves Key

+## Rival Southpost

+Southpost is part of the Outer Region and if Southpost gains enough wealth and power will take over Thieves Key